Survivorship: Late Effects After Radiation for Sarcoma (Extremity)

 Late effects can be health issues or psychological, emotional, and practical challenges.

-Late Effects After Radiation for Sarcoma (of the extremity)
+Late Effects After Radiation for Sarcoma (of an extremity)

 Damage to the Bones